emqx/blog/en/201912/emqx-rule-engine-series-writing-messages-to-tdengine.md

 ## Test

-With the built-in MQTT client (WebSocket) of EMQ X Dashboard, it can quickly simulate test rule availability.
+With the built-in MQTT client (WebSocket) of EMQX Dashboard, it can quickly simulate test rule availability.
 Open the **Tools-> WebSocket** page, establish the connection according to the smart door lock connection information, enter the reported topic and reported data in the **publish** function, click publish to simulate the test:

 - Publish topic：`lock/${id}/control_receipt`